Max Tretter

 - Political ethics and public sphere(s)

-- Hip Hop Studies (esp.
-Hip Hop and Religion)
+- Hip Hop Studies and popular culture

 - Animal ethics